yandex-cloud/docs/en/compute/operations/index.md

 ---
-title: "How to work with virtual machines.
-Step-by-step instructions"
+title: "Working with VMs Step-by-step instructions"
-description: "Step-by-step instructions for working and managing virtual machines in the Yandex Cloud.
-From the article you will learn how to create virtual machines, manage resources, connect to them using SSH, RDP and PowerShell.
-Learn more about working with disks, images and hosts."
+description: "Step-by-step instructions on how to use and manage VMs in Yandex Cloud.
+In this article, you'll learn how to work with VMs, manage resources, and connect to them using SSH, RDP, and PowerShell.
+Find out how to use disks, images, and hosts."
 ---

 # Step-by-step instructions for {{ compute-name }}